 Narrows Gear

-You don’t have to have any special gear to hike the Narrows, but I think it helps!
+You don’t have to have any special gear to hike The Narrows, but I think it helps!
 Outfitter stores, such as Zion Outfitter, in the gateway town of Springdale, rent shoes, socks, and walking sticks.
 In the winter, they rent waders.

 We’ve seen plenty of people without the rented gear doing the hike, so it’s not necessary.
 However, I think it is super helpful and I definitely recommend it.
+The boots they give you support your ankles as you step on the slippery rocks, and the Neoprene socks keep your feet warm, even if you are walking in 40-degree water.
+The walking stick is very sturdy, and I prefer it over hiking poles for this type of hike.

 Many people also bring backpacks to carry their picnics, phones, or anything else.
 See our article Zion Recommended Gear for a more thorough list of items to bring.